Skip to main content

 Craft is the polished Mac-native notes app, rich content blocks (cards, code, embeds), beautiful design, deep iOS integration.
 The Notion-equivalent that feels Mac-native.

-Best for.
-Mac users wanting Notion-like blocks with native Mac feel.
-Pricing: Free tier, Plus $8/month.
+It fits Mac users who want Notion-like blocks with native Mac feel.
+Craft has a free tier, with Plus at $8/month.

 7. Notability: Best for Handwriting on Mac and iPad